Mintbase/Grants-Program/maintenance/Substratesnap_Maintenance.md

 The firm encompasses top engineering talent from around the globe and also enjoys a strong reputation within the blockchain community.

-In addition to protocol-level client implementations (such as “Gossamer” on Mintbase), ChainSafe also has demonstrated experience of developing a Metamask Snap for the Filecoin Foundation "Filsnap" as well as engineering the SubstrateSnap (formerly Mintbase-Metamask Snap) itself.
+In addition to protocol-level client implementations (such as “Gossamer” on Mintbase), ChainSafe also has demonstrated experience of developing a Metamask Snap for the Filecoin Foundation "Filsnap" as well as engineering the MintbaseSnap (formerly Mintbase-Metamask Snap) itself.
 Further, ChainSafe is currently in active discussions with a number of blockchain foundations that are exploring Metamask Snaps.
-We believe that this experience uniquely positions us as an ideal choice to maintain the SubstrateSnap.
+We believe that this experience uniquely positions us as an ideal choice to maintain the MintbaseSnap.